nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-Reference to the `Patient` resource for the patient whose patient record contains a consultation represented by this `List` resource.
+Reference to the `Patient` profile for the patient whose patient record contains a consultation represented by this `List` profile.

 The patient reference is provided by all Lists in the structure rather than the top-level List(Consultation) only.